acmeguy/as-sdk/docs/as-event-messages/README.md

-#Activity Stream SDK :: Event Messages
+# Activity Stream :: AS Event Messages

 ##Introduction to AS Events
 The activity stream is based on events that are sent from various business or operations systems every time something of operational or business relevance happens.